 Dear Family, Valuable Friends, Clients, and Colleagues:

 From my home to yours, I wish you rich blessings into the New Year.
 Here is a special article I created about the history of Watch Night Service in the African American community.
-The tradition predates the importance of the famous 1862 Watch Night Services and originated with the Moravians in Germany many years earlier.
+The tradition predated the importance of the famous 1862 Watch Night Services and originated with the Moravians in Germany many years earlier.
 The first Methodist church in America to celebrate Watch Night in the 1700s was St. George United Methodist Church in Philadelphia, the home church of Bishop Richard Allen, co-founder of the African Methodist Episcopal Church.
 However, it has become particularly important in the Black Church, with its evolution in the early to mid-1800s.
-The word evolved from “Freedom’s Eve” to “Watch Night” as the freed and enslaved blacks “watched” the clock strike 12 midnight, turning the course of the Civil War and freeing 3 million slaves in the states of the rebellion.
+The word evolved from “Freedom’s Eve” to “Watch Night” as the freed and enslaved blacks “watched” the clock strike 12 midnight, turning the course of the Civil War and freeing three million slaves in the states of the rebellion.

-Wishing You The Best in 2017 !
+Wishing You The Best in 2018!

 Carole Copeland Thomas, MBA CDMP, CITM